Introduction

 Square-top and staple type stakes are great for pinning down landscape fabric.
 With two

 sharpened prongs and a ridge (on the heavy duty staple model), they pierce the fabric without making an excessively large hole.
 The square top provides a secure pin-down that will hold the fabric in place without causing undue damage to the fabric.
+Some square-top stakes come with a gasket to provide further security.
 Rocks are sometimes used as an alternative to stakes for landscape fabric, and while the weight does secure the fabric in place, it is not recommended.
 The additional labor of needing to move heavy rocks is superfluous given the availability of inexpensive stakes, and the risk of creating a large tear in the fabric increases significantly when using stone.
 Pinning landscape fabric in place is where non-galvanized stakes are often used since landscape fabric use is often temporary.

 Elevating Emitters